Learn something new every day

 A growth comprised of abnormal cells that forms in the brain is known as a head mass.
-Upon discovery, a head mass is evaluated to determine if it is a primary mass or a secondary mass and whether or not it is benign or malignant.
-Treatment for a head mass is dependent on the type and location of the mass and the overall health of the individual.
+Upon discovery, the mass will be evaluated to determine if it is a primary mass or a secondary mass and whether or not it is benign or malignant.
+Treatment is dependent on the type and location of the mass and the overall health of the individual.

 A head mass, also known as a brain tumor or lesion, that originates in the brain or the immediate vicinity is considered a primary mass.
 Resulting from the unexplained mutation of healthy cells, a primary brain tumor forms when the abnormal cells multiply uncontrollably and do not die as normal cells would.
 The accumulation of abnormal cells results in the formation of a mass.
 The type of primary brain lesion that forms is named for the cells from which it originates, such as meningioma, pineoblastoma, and astrocytoma.

 A secondary brain tumor is the most common form of diagnosed brain lesion.
 Also known as a metastatic tumor, a secondary mass forms when a cancer in another part of the body spreads to the brain.
 Cancers most frequently associated with a metastasized secondary brain tumor include lung, colon, and melanoma.

 Individuals with a head mass may experience a variety of symptoms dependent on the size and location of the mass.
 The sudden onset of sensory difficulties such as problems speaking, blurred or double vision, and impaired hearing may be indicative of the presence of a brain tumor.
 Confusion, difficulty with balance, or impaired sensation within one’s extremities may occur due to a head mass.
 Additional signs might include inexplicable vomiting or nausea, personality changes, and seizures.